 Nobody feels great after getting discharged from the hospital.

-After all, leaving the hospital only means that your older adult is well enough to no longer need hospital-level care.
+After all, leaving the hospital only means that your loved one is well enough to no longer need hospital-level care.
 There’s still a long road to recovery.

-However, there’s a difference between normal recovery and the real danger in taking a turn for the worse.
+However, there’s a difference between normal recovery and the real danger of taking a turn for the worse.

-If your older adult feels worse than when they first went to the hospital or their symptoms show no improvement (or get worse), they should go back to the hospital.
+If your aging loved one feels worse than when they first went to the hospital, or their symptoms show no improvement (or get worse), they should go back to the hospital.

-In general, their discomfort and/or symptoms should be slowly decreasing each day as they heal.
+In general, their discomfort and/or symptoms should gradually decrease each day as they heal.

 Each person knows their body best and knows if something is wrong.

-If your older adult’s judgement is typically sound, they may have a gut instinct if something feels really wrong (“impending doom”).
+If your mom or dad's judgment is typically sound, they may have a gut instinct if something feels really wrong (“impending doom”).

 If that happens, call the doctor right away to express their concerns.
 If what the doctor says doesn’t ease their fears, go back to the hospital to be on the safe side.

-Next Step Find out about 4 signs that someone needs to return to the hospital at U.S. News & World Report
+Next Steps: Find out about 4 signs that someone needs to return to the hospital at U.S. News & World Report

 Recommended for you: